cognitedata/cdp-spark-datasource/README.md

 ### Reading

-To read from CDP resource types you need to provide three things: an API-key, a project name and the resource type.
+To read from CDP resource types you need to provide two things: an API-key and the resource type.
 To read from a table you should also specify the database name and table name.

 ### Writing

 To write to a resource you'll need to register a DataFrame that was read from that resource as a temporary view.
-You'll need a project where you have write access and replace `myproject` and `myApiKey` in the examples below.
+You'll need a project where you have write access and replace `myApiKey` in the examples below.

 Your schema will have to match that of the target exactly.
 A convenient way to ensure this is to copy the schema from the DataFrame you read into with `sourceDf.select(destinationDf.columns.map(col):_*)`, see time series example.